-In a private initiative, Aspire Mining Limited is promoting a 547km line running west from the existing network at Erdenet to mines at Ovoot.
-A branch to Moron from this line is proposed for a later date, as is an extension from Ovoot to Arts Suuri on the border with Russia, where it would met a new line of Russian Railways from Kyzyl and Kuragino on the Trans-Siberian Railway.
+In 2015, a concession was granted to a consortium including Aspire Mining Limited to promote a 547km line running west from the existing national network at Erdenet to mines at Ovoot.
+A feasibility study was completed in 2018.
+A branch to Moron from the main line is proposed for a later date, as is an extension from Ovoot to Arts Suuri on the border with Russia, where it would met a new line of Russian Railways from Kyzyl and Kuragino on the Trans-Siberian Railway.

 In 2019, construction began on a new 414km ralway linking the national network at Zuun-Bayan with Tsogttsetsii in the Tavan Tolgoi coalfield.
 In August, 2020, the first 50km was reported as completed.

 In 2021, a children’s railway was constructed in Darkhan.
 Like similar railways in Russia, the 2.1km, 750mm gauge line will provide training for teenage schoolchildren and will also carry fare paying passengers.